justnonamenoname/lifeticle/readme.txt

 Upon hearing a sound and a version with a different volume/its distortion, one can imagine another sound with a different volume/distortion.
 In the brain, a comparison of two similar sounds takes place, and the difference is determined, which can be used to generate qualia of another sound with a different volume/distortion.
-This should be discovered when studying the brain.
+This should be discovered when researching the brain.

 Transfer of qualia